hkysxm/hky-s-note/IBM.md

 ### CPC drawer

  - **in the **A frame**
+ - One CPC drawers contains:
    - 8 single chip modules(SCMS)
    - memory
    - symmetric multiprocessor (SMP) connectivity
    - connectors to support PCIe I/O drawers (through PCIe fanout hbs)
    - I/O drawers through InfiniBand features
    - coupling links to other CPCs.
+ - CPC drawer is divided in to 2 nodes.
+Each node contains:
+   - Three 8-core processor unit (PU) SCMS with *6/7/8 active cores (depending on the machine model)*
+   - One storage controller SCM, with a 480 MB L4 cache.
+   - Five DDR3 dual inline memory module (DIMM) slots per memory controller, for a total of up to 10 or 15 per node.
+ - Each CPC drawer contains two nodes, which altogether consist of the following components:
+   - Six 8-core PU SCMs, with 39 or 42 active PUs, depending on the model
+   - Two Storage Controller SCMs, with 960 MB L4 cache total.
+   - DIMMs plugged in to 20 or 25 DIMM slots, providing 320 - 3,200 GB of physical memory and 256 - 2,560 GB of addressable memory.
+   - Ten PCIe Generation 3 (PCIe Gen3) slots for PCIe I/O drawer fanouts or PCIe coupling links fanouts.
+   - Four GX++ slots for IFB fanouts or InfiniBand coupling fanouts
+   - Two flexible service processor (FSP) cards for system control.
+   - Two DC converter assemblies (DCAs) that provide power to the CPC drawer.
+Loss of one DCA leaves enough power to satisfy the drawer’s power requirements (n+1 redundancy).
+The DCAs can be concurrently removed and replaced (one at a time).
+   - Water-cooling manifold for PU chips.

+### Oscillator

+ - 2 oscillator cards (OSCs): One primary & one backup
+ - Primary OSC fails =>secondary
+   - secondary detect the failure
+   - take over transparently
+   - continue to provide the clock signal to the CPC
+ - 2 Oscillator have Neill-Concelman (BNC) connectors that provide pulse per second signal (PPS) synchronization to an external time source with PPS output
+ - The SEs provide the Simple Network Time Protocol (SNTP) client function.